UviDTE-UviSpace/uvispace-documentation/Tutorials.rst

     (uvispace) $ deactivate
     $                        # Prompt gets updated to reflect the virtual environment is no longer active

-By default, mkvirtualenv uses the system default python interpreter.
+By default, *mkvirtualenv* uses the system default *Python* interpreter.
 If a specific version of python is required, it can be specified with the -p parameter:

 .. code-block:: bash